keeryang/keeryang.github.io/index.md

     Finance Fundamentals

 *   TA for Machine Learning in Finance <br/>
     I have been the TA for the master of finance class Machine Learning in Finance taught by Professor [Murray Z. Frank](https://mzfrank.github.io/myweb/).
 I gave TA sessions in basic python.
-You can find some materials here.
+You can find some teaching materials from Professor Frank's [website](https://mzfrank.github.io/myweb/) and here.

 <br />